 UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

-Carlos Alcaraz’s next match – US Open semi-final vs Daniil Medvedev
+Carlos Alcaraz’s next match – Australian Open quarter-final vs Alexander Zverev

 It has been a sensational year for Alcaraz on the court.
 Despite a late start due to injury, he has continued to pile on victories and silverware success.
 His team has also limited his tournament appearances, he has gone deep in each and every competition he has participated in.